Designing Banner or Sign on your computer for Upload

-At eSigns.com, you can create a custom sign design on any desktop computer, then upload your file for us to print your Custom Sign.
-We prefer a 150-300 dpi PSD, PDF, EPS, AI, JPG or TIFF, but will accept any file for review.
+At eSigns, you can create custom signs on any desktop computer, then upload your file for us to print.
+We prefer a 150-300 dpi PSD, PDF, EPS, AI, JPG or TIFF, but will accept virtually any file for review.

-If you choose to submit your own design, you’ll need to set the file up in a way that will translate well to the sign size you have selected.
-Choosing a horizontal custom banner, for example, then providing a vertical layout will result in sizing problems when we print your custom sign.
+If you choose to submit your own artwork, you'll need to set the file up in a way that will translate well to the size you have selected.
+Choosing a horizontal banner, for example, then providing a vertical layout will result in sizing problems when we print your custom sign.

-Your page size must be proportional to the size of the custom sign your are ordering.
-For example, when ordering a 3’x8’ Banner, you can set your page horizontally as 36”H x 96”W (3’ = 36” and 8’=96”).
-If the program you are using will not allow you to make a page that big, you can scale your page to 10% and make your page size 3.6” tall and 9.6” wide.
+Your page size must be proportional to your size.
+For example, when ordering a 3'x8' Banner, you can set your page horizontally as 36"H x 96"W (3' = 36" and 8'=96").
+If the program you are using will not allow you to make a page that big, you can scale your page to 10% and make your page size 3.6" tall and 9.6" wide.

-Starting with the right page size or proportion will help ensure that your custom designed sign will look like the layout you sent in.
-When designing a custom banner layout, allow 1” extra on the top and bottom for the hem and grommets.
+Starting with the right page size or proportion will help ensure that your custom signs will look like the layout you send to us.
+When designing a custom layout, allow 1" extra on the top and bottom for the hem and grommets.

 Setting the page size:

-If you cannot locate the page set-up in your program, you can draw a rectangle inside the page to define your custom sign boundaries.
+If you cannot locate the page set-up in your program, you can draw a rectangle inside the page to define your sign's boundaries.

-Now it’s time to start your layout.
-Choose only one or two fonts for your custom sign.
-Choosing 2 fonts that compliment each other can make your message stand out.
-Use fonts that are clearly legible from further away.
-While a fancy font might look nice on your computer, they may not be easy to read on your custom sign.
+Now it's time to start your layout.
+Choose only one or two fonts for your message.
+Choosing two fonts that compliment each other can make your sign stand out.
+Use fonts that are clearly legible from a distance, and try to avoid fancy fonts as they are more difficult to read.
 You can read our Effective Sign Design tips for more information on fonts, color and sizing.

 When adding graphics and pictures, the quality of your images is very important.
 When your custom sign is created, they will be blown up in size and can look blurry or pixilated.
-Selecting hi-resolution photos or quality picture to begin with will make your custom sign look its best.
-As a rule, picture you find on the internet have a low resolution that will not work well on a large sign.
+Selecting hi-resolution photos or quality pictures to begin with will make your custom sign look its best.
+As a rule, pictures you find on the internet have a low resolution that will not work well on printed signs.
 If using your own digital photography, put your camera on a hi-resolution setting.

 Vector art doesn't depend on resolution, so it can be used at any size without losing quality.
 Vector art is usually in eps or wmf format.